lauradiazmm/Alzheimer-s-Project/README.md

 ## Project Description
-**Prediction Models for Alzheimer's Detection** This project focuses on developing an effective predictive model for Alzheimer's disease, using both **machine learning (Random Forest, XGBoost)** and **deep learning (CNN)** on clinical data and neuroimages(MRI).
+**Prediction Models for Alzheimer's Detection**: This project focuses on developing an effective predictive model for Alzheimer's disease, using both **machine learning (Random Forest, XGBoost)** and **deep learning (CNN)** on clinical data and neuroimages(MRI).
 The comprehensive approach involves preprocessing clinical and imaging data from the OASIS-3 dataset to optimize model performance.

 ## Dataset
 The project utilizes the OASIS-3 dataset, comprising clinical, cognitive, and neuroimaging data from 1378 participants over 30 years.
 The dataset includes diverse subjects, from cognitively normal adults to individuals in various stages of cognitive impairment.
 The combination of T1w MRI sequences and clinical data makes OASIS-3 a valuable resource for Alzheimer's prediction.